callum-mccracken/optimal_covering/README.md

-# optimal_covering_micro
+# optcov

-This is a smaller version of optimal_coverings, that is less easily ported directly into a usable form for satellite work, but is way easier to deal with computationally.
+This is a smaller version of optimal_coverings, that is a lot easier to deal with.

 ## Major Functions:

-- Generate "clear maps", sets of polygons containing clear area
+- Download earth data, find observable spots
 - Specify choices of points in a more user-friendly way
-- Geometry work is dealt with in the background
+- Geometry work is dealt with in the background ONLY
 - Easier to find relevant sections for machine learning
-  - e.g. emphasis on editable genetic algorithm modules, ...
+  - e.g. genetics module

 ## Clear Map Generation